 In addition, there are also discipline specific codes of conduct for ethical research, notably for criminology and policing research the British Society of Criminology Statement of Ethics and for legal research the Socio-Legal Studies Association Statement of Principles of Ethical Research Practice.

-The Departmental Research Ethics Committee (DREC) is established to operate alongside the ethical procedures established at Faculty and at University levels.
+The Departmental Research Ethics Committee (DREC) is established to operate alongside the ethical procedures established at Faculty and at university levels.
 Ethical Approval forms are submitted to the Chair of the DREC, and members of the DREC will scrutinise applications electronically to reduce delays and give feedback.
-The Committee with either give permission for the research to begin or make recommendations for amendments.
+The Committee will either give permission for the research to begin or make recommendations for amendments.
 In some cases, applications will be forwarded to the Faculty Research Ethics Committee for scrutiny.
 Researchers cannot begin research until formal ethical approval has been granted.